Machine Learning Estimation of Maximum Vertical Velocity from Radar: Results and discussion

-The above analysis only evaluates the total updraft area and neglects if the updraft is in the right location.
+The more complicated IoU statistic evaluates if the updraft is in the right location.
 Thus, the IoU is calculated for each time step and several thresholds of updraft speed (5, 10 and 15 $\mathrm{m \ s^{-1}}$) using only the median of the machine learning distribution.
 The value of IoU as a function of time is shown in Fig. 10.
 In general the IoU value between the two dual-Doppler methods is at about 0.5 for all updraft thresholds (Fig. 10a).
-Meanwhile, the machine learning median predictions shows considerably worse IoU scores compared to CED (SAM was similar but not shown), where IoU for 5 and 10 $\mathrm{m \ s^{-1}}$ is on average 0.25 and for 15 $\mathrm{m \ s^{-1}}$ IoU can range between 0 and 0.15.
+Meanwhile, the machine learning median predictions shows considerably worse IoU scores compared to CEDRIC (SAMURAI was similar but not shown), where IoU for 5 and 10 $\mathrm{m \ s^{-1}}$ is on average 0.25 and for 15 $\mathrm{m \ s^{-1}}$ IoU can range between 0 and 0.15.
 The IoU for the machine learning compared to each of the dual-Doppler analyses is about half that of the two dual-Doppler analyses.
 Since the dual-Doppler techniques have the same input data and follow similar concepts, it is expected that they would have better overlap with each other (Fig. 10a), as compared to the machine learning method (Fig. 10b-c).
 However, the consistent, albeit smaller, overlap between the machine learning method and dual-Doppler methods, particularly at the weaker vertical velocity thresholds, shows potential skill and application for the machine learning method.